 The nine-acre area is situated on the waterfront, with striking views over the canal.
 The development will comprise of 20 Cottages, 28 Courtyard Townhomes, 23 Waterfront Townhomes and 10 Luxury Villas, known as The Point.
 All houses will be built with modern Caymanian design in mind and set to be completed by fall 2018.

 Periwinkle will be the first community in Cayman to be LEED certified – the pinnacle of green accreditations.
 Solar power will be the main source of energy for Periwinkle’s homes, streets and dock, as well as across all of the community’s amenities.

-Periwinkle’s homeowners will be connected through shared amenities, including a 60ft swimming pool, club house, BBQ area and outdoor kitchen, jacuzzi, kid’s wet zone, paddle boards, kayaks, open green spaces, walking and running paths, a secured entry way and a farm to table delivery program.
+Periwinkle’s homeowners will be connected through shared amenities, including a 60ft swimming pool, club house, BBQ area and outdoor kitchen, aqua paradise hot tubs, kid’s wet zone, paddle boards, kayaks, open green spaces, walking and running paths, a secured entry way and a farm to table delivery program.

 “Periwinkle incorporates traditional design with modern living.
 The innovative architecture and design of the development combines Cayman’s heritage with sleek modern lines, creating a timeless home,” said Ryan Ostendorf, Periwinkle’s Project Manager.

-“We are developing the site to ensure homeowners will achieve a balance of privacy and community, while playing their part in establishing a sustainable future for Cayman.”
+“We have deluxe maid for maintenance service also we are developing the site to ensure homeowners will achieve a balance of privacy and community, while playing their part in establishing a sustainable future for Cayman.”